-In this sense, planning has been defined as a process which involves selecting the objectives and policies, programmes and procedures for achieving them – either for the enterprise or for any organized part thereof.
-It is clear that the formulation of objectives is part and parcel and in fact an integral part, of the planning process.
+In this sense, planning has been defined as a process that involves selecting the objectives and policies, programs and procedures for achieving them – either for the enterprise or for any organized part thereof.
+The formulation of objectives is part and parcel and an integral part, of the planning process.

 Planning is more fruitful when formularized.
-Several studies have shown that companies which engaged in formal strategies planning performed better than others which did not.
+Several studies have shown that companies that engaged in formal strategies planning performed better than others which did not.